-For the first set of results, I pool the data and present the causal effects as simple mean differences.2 Results show that above median tax collectors whose seniors have above median power have a 17.8 pp higher probability of being fast-tracked relative to below median tax collectors.
+Results show that above median tax collectors whose seniors have above median power have a 17.8 pp higher probability of being fast-tracked relative to below median tax collectors.
 This difference disappears when seniors have below median power.
 Together this results in an overall difference-in-difference of 17.6 pp (p-value=0.059).
 A similar difference-in-difference but for social ties of juniors instead of tax-based ability shows that the average difference-in-difference is negative (8.9 pp, p-value>0.1).
-These findings suggest that discretionary promotions are meritocratic, even in a setting like the PAS, characterized by weak incentives and low accountability.
+These findings suggest that discretionary promotions are meritocratic, despite a lack of explicit incentives to do so.